Shorthand (Google Plus

 (several voices), George W Sarris, or Max McLean.

-King James Bible in audio for you to listen to online, narrator
+King James Bible in audio for listening online, narrator

 Stephen Johnston.
 The